Exchange / Erasmus Programs at Hebrew University

 - Resume or curriculum vitae detailing your academic honors, published materials, extracurricular/community activities, foreign study, and recent employment experience.
 If submitting separately from application, then two copies are required.

 - Two confidential recommendations from faculty members who have first-hand knowledge of your academic abilities.
-If submitted separately from the online application, you must print two copies of the recommendation form and have them sent in sealed envelopes.

 One passport-sized photo uploaded to your online application.